jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 - Option 11: #302 Unknown: 13/13
 	- **Supersonic Punches** (In melee combat, this character strikes an additional two times and before other characters.)
 - Option 12: #666 Styx: 6/6
 	- **Death Touch** (At the start of each enemy Main Phase, choose an enemy character on that side.
-It strikes another character of your choice in its row.
+It strikes another character of your choice in its row.)
+- Option 13: #762 Pirate: 15/15
+	- **Booty and Plunder** (When an enemy player draws cards, you draw that many cards.)
+- Option 14: #898 Centaur: 10/10
+	- **Kick** (When an enemy character enters melee combat with the Centaur, put two -1/-1 counters on it.)
+- Option 15: #1012 Delphic:

 ^(Source: Rule insert)